 Some things to be aware of to ensure you can enjoy the festival to the full.

 - TAKE CARE - Do not attend an in-person event if you or a member of your household feel unwell.
-Protect yourselves and each other, remember to Wash hands / Cover face / Make space.
+Protect yourselves and each other.

 - STAY ALERT – Restrictions may differ across England.
 Be mindful of your local lockdown law.

-- CHECK BACK - More than in any other year the details of events are subject to change.
+- CHECK BACK - Details of events are subject to change.
 Do check back for amendments/cancellations.

 Event organisation & running details